EL

 Empanadas de Platano (Plantain Empanadas)

-Empanadas de Platano are sweet or savory pastries made with ripe plantains filled with either refried beans, cheese, or a sweet filling like sweetened cream or custard.
-The plantains are mashed and formed into a dough, then filled and fried until golden.
-They are a popular snack or dessert, often enjoyed with coffee or atol (a warm corn-based beverage).
-Regional variations may include different fillings or toppings like powdered sugar or cinnamon.
+Sweet or savory pastries made with ripe plantains filled with refried beans, cheese, or sweet filling like sweetened cream or custard.
+Plantains mashed and formed into dough, then filled and fried until golden.
+Popular snack or dessert.
+Often enjoyed with coffee or atol.
+Found in Antiguo Cuscatlán, Los Planes de Renderos, street food stalls.

 Atol de Elote (Corn Atole)